 - Cook for another 1-2 minutes.

 - Carefully fold over omelette as you transfer to the serving dish.
-Top with another sprinkle of mozzarella cheese if desired.
+Top with remaining mozzarella cheese if desired.
 Enjoy!